About Us|Contact Us|Media Centre|News|Careers|Client Area

 Apply Here For Working Holiday

 A: Medical treatment in Australia can be very expensive and it is advisable to have both travel and health insurance.
-Visa Bureau recommend our selected partner, Columbus Direct, who offer comprehensive cover at a competitive price, with a 10% discount available exclusively to Visa Bureau clients.
+Visa Bureau recommend our selected partner, Walkabout Insurance, who offer comprehensive cover at a competitive price.

 A: You can apply to change your Working Holiday status while you are in Australia if you meet the requirements for another visa.
 Commonly, the choice for WHM visa holders is the SIR (Provisional) visa.